Fliplet/fliplet-cli/docs/Data-integration-service.md

 For example, a Windows user called "John" will have its log file at `C:\Users\John\fliplet-agent.log`.

-Furthermore, when installed as a Windows Service you can monitor the logs through Windows Event Viewer, checking under the "Applications" logs.
+Furthermore, when installed as a Windows Service you can monitor the logs through Windows Event Viewer, checking under the "Applications" logs for the "Fliplet Agent (filename)" source name.

 ### List of messages logged by the agent